YangHU0724/YangHu_PersonalWebpage.github.io/README.md

 # Menaka Revel Website on Github

-THis is the personal website of Menaka Revel.
+THis is the personal website of Yang Hu.

-The copyright of the contents is held by Menaka Revel.
+The copyright of the contents is held by Yang Hu.

 The code and design of this webpage based on those by Allan Lab @ Leiden University, with minor modifications by Yamazaki Lab.